Ivo Maček: Work

 Three composers were particularly influential in the shaping of Maček's composing personality.
 He studied composition at the Music Academy in Zagreb with Franjo Dugan Sr (1874–1948), who, employing Romantic expressive resources in his oeuvre, also used elements of Baroque polyphony as a support on which to hang firmly rounded forms.
-Thanks to a French government scholarship from 1939 to 1940, he went on with his studies with Jean Jules Aimable Roger-Ducasse (1873–1954), who, as composer, was uncompromising in rejecting the sentimental outpourings of late Romanticism and its conservative patterns and developed his style on elements of what was then up-to-date French music.
-In 1942 Maček went to Salzburg to Joseph Marx's (1882–1964).
-The music of this Austrian composer breathed the spirit of French Impressionism, and successfully conjoined the beauty of lush melody with harmonic refinement.
+Thanks to a French government scholarship from 1939 to 1940, he went on with his studies with Jean Jules Aimable Roger-Ducasse (1873–1954), who, as a composer, was uncompromising in rejecting the sentimental outpourings of late Romanticism and its conservative patterns and developed his style on elements of what was then up-to-date French music.
+In 1942, Maček went to Salzburg to Joseph Marx's (1882–1964).
+The music of this Austrian composer breathed the spirit of French Impressionism and successfully conjoined the beauty of a lush melody with harmonic refinement.

 The composing personality of Ivo Maček was formed in a classical mould.
-He drew on the best patterns of earlier centuries, but also paid heed to the speech of his time.
-In his creative work he did not aspire for radical changes, had a circumspect attitude to contemporary musical trends and did not show any experimental audacity in his work.
+He drew on the best patterns of earlier centuries but also paid heed to the speech of his time.
+In his creative work, he did not aspire for radical changes, had a circumspect attitude toward contemporary musical trends and did not show any experimental audacity in his work.

 His oeuvre comprises sixteen compositions, two for choirs, six for piano, seven for various chamber ensembles, and one composition for piano and chamber orchestra.

 The two choral compositions are in fact motets in the classical polyphonic style: Gressus meos, for a four-part mixed choir, and Confortamini for a five-part mixed choir, composed during his composition studies at the Music Academy in Zagreb (in 1934).